Javascript is not enabled.

 The queen lives for something larger than herself — her country.
 Studies show having a dedicated cause helps immunity and reduces one's risk of Alzheimer's.

-Queen Elizabeth II receiving a bouquet from a small native girl, watched by the Duke of Edinburgh and others, during the Royal Tour of Sierra Leone in 1961.
+spinner image Queen Elizabeth II receives a bouquet from a young girl during a Royal Tour of Sierra Leone in 1961

 Hulton Archive/Getty Images